JLX0/auto_research/docs/_sources/index.rst.txt

 Advantages
 --------------

 While there are many existing tools for research automation.
-But here are the key distinctions and advantages of the AutoResearch:
+But here are the key distinctions and advantages of AutoResearch:

 - No additional API keys besides LLM API keys are required (No API keys, such as Semantic Scholar keys, are needed for literature search and downloading papers)